Date

 09:00 - 11:00

 This session explores key performance drivers for each banking channel and the impact of shifting consumer trends on channel management.
-Participants will examine the integration of branches, internet banking, ATMs, and call centres, focusing on best practices from leading institutions.
+Participants will examine the impact of agentic AI on bank distribution strategies, focusing on best practices from leading institutions.
 Case studies will provide practical examples of successful distribution and multi-channel management.

 09:00 - 11:00